LehuaRyon/coffee_tasting_journal/notes.md

         - view for every CRUD action
         - separate views according to model being handled
         - combination of ERB & HTML
+        - we have return each attribute of an object to show it
         - ERB tag: <% %> interpolate ruby code but user not meant to see
         - ERB tag: <%= %> interpolate ruby code that user can see
     Controller: